-Since this project's commencement, there have been eight dedicated field seasons of research from 2014-2022.
-During this time, we have expanded the study to include partnerships with The Nature Conservancy (TNC) and the Virginia Department of Wildlife Resources (DWR), as well as Contractor support from HDR, Inc., which allowed for an increase in survey area coverage beginning in 2016.
+Since this project's commencement, there have been 10 dedicated field seasons of research from 2014-2024.
+During this time, we have expanded the study to include partnerships with The Nature Conservancy (TNC) and the Virginia Department of Wildlife Resources (DWR), as well as Contractor support from HDR, Inc., which allowed for an increase in survey area coverage beginning in 2016 with the addition of the Eastern Shore, Virginia.

 The goal of this study is to document the presence and abundance of seals in Virginia and to gain an increased understanding of the seasonal occurrence, habitat use and haul-out patterns of seals near several important U.S. Navy installations, training and testing areas, and vessel transit routes.
-This report discusses the survey results for the 2021/2022 field season as well as the analyses conducted using data from all eight field seasons.
+This report discusses the survey results for the 2022/2023 and 2023/2024 field seasons as well as the analyses conducted using data from the 2014-2024 field seasons.